-- Those who need academic qualifications in Computer Science. - Those who are planning to start a career or already employed in a computing environment. - Those who teach Computer Science or ICT in schools or universities or other educational institutes.
+- Individuals seeking academic qualifications in Computer Science. - Those planning to start a career in computing or already employed in the field. - Educators teaching Computer Science or ICT in universities, schools or other educational institutions. - Individuals aiming to migrate for job opportunities in the computing field. - Those intending to pursue higher education abroad in Computer Science or related disciplines.